protontypes/LibreSelery/README.md

 [![Actions Status](https://github.com/protontypes/opencelery/workflows/docker_run/badge.svg)](https://github.com/protontypes/opencelery/actions)

+Please consider OpenCelery can payout all your account money if you configure it in this way.

 ## Contribution
 Constributors on the master branch will probably get emails with cryptocurrency.
 Only git profiles with emails on the github profile page are considered.
 We will never send a URL in the note.